Negawatt market: Private implementation

 The negawatt market is being used by governments and companies.
 Aluminum manufacturers in the Pacific Northwest shut down their power plants and sold the unused energy because selling the negawatts was more profitable for the company than selling the aluminum product.
 This was possible because "The smelters hold power contracts with the federal Bonneville Power Administration that contain clauses allowing them to market the electricity."

 The Associated Electric company in rural Missouri is implementing the usage and spreading the knowledge of negawatts by performing energy audits at their customer's homes to show them where they could be saving electricity.
 Rebates are being given to help customers pay for more energy-efficient, Energy Star appliances.
 Keith Hartner, the CEO of Associated Electric Cooperative Inc., feels that negawatts are generating savings for their customers and for the company as well: “The goal of this program is to save money not only at the generator but also at the meter for the members.”

 Individual households can practice negawatts through using energy-efficient lighting and Energy Star appliances as well as simply reducing standby power.
-The resulting savings sometimes offset the investment in new high efficient light bulbs and appliances.
+The resulting savings sometimes offset the investment in new high-efficiency light bulbs and appliances.
 These efficiencies can offset a portion of the cost of a residential photovoltaic system.
 Negawatts reduces the overall size of the photovoltaic system required for the household, because they are consuming less electricity.
 This results in a faster payback period for the photovoltaic system.
 The City of San Diego has created a negawatts initiative called "Reduce then Produce" to promote this idea.